 When making interconnections in battery modules, laser welding is faster than traditional wire bonding.
 For cylindrical cells, busbars can even be welded directly to the cells instead of connected via wires, diminishing by half the number of welds in the module.
 Single-mode fiber lasers also provide an excellent and controlled weld penetration with minimal spatter and reduced heat.

 Whereas ultrasonic welding systems use sonotrodes specifically designed for each application and limited to simple shapes, the Laserax welding systems can be adjusted on the fly to create various welding patterns and sizes.

-- Battery components: Can, terminals, foils, busbars, cell cases, safety vents, cover plates
+- Battery components: Tabs, terminals, foils, busbars, cell cases, safety vents, cover plates

 When making cell-to-busbar connections, ultrasonic wire bonding typically takes between 500-1000ms per weld.
 Laser welding is much faster because it involves fewer, smoother mechanical movements: only ultra-fast mirrors located in the laser head need to be moved to position the laser beam.
 This drastically reduces the positioning time for each weld.
 When integrated with our robots, the average welding time including mechanical movements between cells can reach values under 100ms per cell.